css-materials/course-site/content/setup/r/r/index.md

 This page provides instructions to install R and RStudio to your own machine (Option 2).
-It is not recommended at least at the beginning of the course, unless you really want to do so.
+This option is not recommended at least at the beginning of the course unless you have a reason to install R to your machine.

 ## R and R Studio